IBM/bamoe/examples/process-persistence/README.md

 ```
 mvn clean package -Pcontainer,<dbtype>
 ```
-Current supported dbtypes in container mode are `postgresql` and `mssql`.
+Current supported dbtypes in container mode are `postgresql`, `mssql` and `oracle`.
 So for e.g. to build the example using postgresql database configuration we can run the following command

 ```shell